yandex-cloud/docs/en/storage/operations/objects/upload.md

          {% include [name-format](../../../_includes/name-format.md) %}

-      * `source`: Relative or absolute path to the file to be uploaded from your device.
+      * `source`: Relative or absolute path to the files you need to upload to the bucket.

       For more information about resources you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/storage_object).